benswift/benswift.github.io/_posts/2021-03-16-simple-pdf-papers-reports-with-markdown-pandoc-and-bibtex.md

 - for new-to-CS-and-math students the LaTeX learning curve can be a bit of a bummer (even if it is probably a worthwhile skill in the long haul)

-When I wrote my PhD thesis back in the day I wrote my [own template](https://github.com/benswift/academic-thesis-template).
+When I wrote my PhD thesis back in the day I created my [own LaTeX template](https://github.com/benswift/academic-thesis-template).
 Since then, I've been doing more and more of my writing in [markdown](https://www.markdownguide.org) rather than LaTeX, and I really enjoy